bnp1711/JBArcSlider/README.md

 JBArcSlider
 ================

-An extensible Arc slider for iOS applications. if you are looking for circuler slider visit EFCirculerSlider.
+An extensible Arc slider for iOS applications. if you are looking for circuler slider visit <a href="https://github.com/eliotfowler/EFCircularSlider">EFCirculerSlider</a>.

 Demo
 ----